The 7th Room - Photo by Johan Jansson

 As the name suggests, the exterior is wrapped in mirror walls that reflect the deep, lush forest surrounding the structure.
-The interior literally brings the inside in, with six panoramic windows balanced with light plywood walls and even a tree rising up through the floor of the room.
-The whimsical design begins at the very entryway to the room where a suspension bridge sways among the trees as you walk up to the sparkling Mirrorcube.
+The interior of this treehouse hotel literally brings the inside in, with six panoramic windows balanced with light plywood walls and even a tree rising up through the floor of the room.
+The whimsical design begins at the very entryway to the room, where a suspension bridge sways among the trees as you walk up to the sparkling Mirrorcube.

 The Bird's Nest

 DAY FIVE | The Bird’s Nest